 - Variable expenses: These are expenses that vary monthly (Electricity, groceries)

-- Fixed expenses: These are expenses that remain fixed monthly(example; rent, vehicle payment).
+- Fixed expenses: These remain fixed monthly(for example, rent and vehicle payments).

 - Irregular expenses: These are non-recurring expenses (examples: water bills, Tuition payments).